best los angeles lawyer

 The Americans with Disabilities Act (ADA) is the second federal law that offers protections for pregnant job applicants and employees.
 The ADA prohibits workplace discrimination based on disability.
 Though pregnancy is not listed as a disability under the ADA, pregnancy workers may endure medical impairments related to their pregnancies that can qualify as “disabilities” under the ADA.

 As such, employers may have to provide reasonable accommodations for employees with pregnancy-related disabilities.
-Both the ADA and Title VII cover employment discrimination in all areas of employment such as:
+Both the ADA and Title VII cover employment discrimination in all areas of employment such as Pregnancy Discrimination Law.

 Pregnant employees working for employers with 5 or more employees may be eligible for unpaid leave under California’s Pregnancy Disability Leave Act.
 This law permits pregnant employees to take up to four months of pregnancy leave.